openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

             election ID equal to that of primary client.
         5. Verify that old secondary client now becomes primary and able to read and write.
-    *   Fail To become Primary after Primary Disconnect
+    *   TODO: Fail To become Primary after Primary Disconnect
         1. Connect two P4RT clients with different election IDs.
         2. Verify primary client can read and write.
         3. Stop primary client by closing the Stream.